Lawrenceville Commencement Information

 Commencement Candidate Lists

 Personalized Commencement Announcements may be ordered online through the Balfour website.
 Generic Commencement announcements are available for purchase in the University Store.
 Diploma frames and other Rider merchandise are available at the University Store or may be ordered online in advance.
-The University Store will have a table at the CURE Insurance Arena on Commencement day.
 Please contact the University Store directly at 609-896-5121 for more information.

 Academic Honors and Academic Attire